chismo950/learning-english-from-news/README.md

-# Learning English from News
+# Learning English from the News(2025 Kong Hackathon Project)

 ## Team
 - Lisen Huang

 ## Quick Start
 1. Copy the example environment variables: `cp .env.local.example .env.local`, then add your own API keys.
-2. Install dependencies: `npm install`.
+2. Install dependencies: `pnpm install`.
-3. Run the development server: `npm run dev`.
+3. Run the development server: `pnpm run dev`.

 This project is continuously deployed to Vercel at https://news.english-dictionary.app, so you can preview the latest build without any setup.